longturn/freeciv21/docs/Manuals/Program/freeciv21-server.rst

 * default/nationlist.ruleset

-These files are for the default ruleset for the game (civ2civ3), which are loaded if you do not use the `--ruleset` arguement.
+These files are for the default ruleset for the game (civ2civ3), which are loaded if you do not use the `--ruleset` argument.
 Alternate rules can be loaded with the ``rulesetdir`` directive in a start up script.
 Type ``help rulesetdir`` at the server command prompt for more information.

 If you are going to enable user authentication, you will need the `database.lua` file.
 The file is